S4 method for class 'teal_data'

 datanames

-[Experimental] (character) vector of dataset names to return the code for.
+[Deprecated] (character) vector of dataset names to return the code for.
 For more details see the "Extracting dataset-specific code" section.
+Use names instead.

 ...